-It can involve "doing" (e.g., someone who excessively washes their hands to try to get rid of fears about contamination) or "not doing" (e.g., when someone avoids having an awkward conversation).
+It can involve "doing" (e.g., someone who excessively washes their hands to try to get rid of fears about contamination) or "not doing" (e.g., when someone indefinitely puts off having an awkward conversation).

 Avoidance coping causes anxiety to snowball because when people use avoidance coping they typically end up experiencing more of the very thing they were trying to escape.

 Here are some examples related to anxiety disorders, but the principle applies to anxiety generally.

 - People with panic disorder engage in avoidance coping (including not leaving their home in some cases) in order to try to avoid panicky feelings.
 The more they try to avoid situations that might trigger panicky feelings, the more almost every situation begins to trigger panicky feelings.

 - People with eating disorders put tremendous effort into avoiding feeling fat, but the more they do so, the more their lives are consumed by weight and shape concern.